queryluke/masseffect-5e/static/data/rules/04-04-proficiency-bonus.md

 divide it only once.

 By the same token, if a feature or effect allows you to multiply your proficiency bonus when making an ability check that wouldn’t normally benefit from your proficiency bonus, you still don’t add the bonus to the check.
-For that check your proficiency bonus is 0, given the fact that multiplying 0 by any number is still 0.
+For that check, your proficiency bonus is 0, given the fact that multiplying 0 by any number is still 0.
 For instance, if you lack proficiency in the History skill, you gain no benefit from a feature that lets you double your proficiency bonus when you make Intelligence (History) checks.